 - 5% of certain payments made during the taxable year to a qualified organization increasing basic research in Utah above a base amount, and

-- 7.5% of the taxpayer's qualified research expenses for the taxable year beginning on or after January 1, 2012.
+- 7.5% of the taxpayer's qualified research expenses for the current taxable year.

 Live Organ Donation Expenses Credit